 Texas food historian Robb Walsh subscribes to the theory that the recipe originated with San Antonio’s Canary Islander population.
 As a bulwark against possible French expansion in Texas, the Isleños, as they were known, were encouraged to move to San Antonio with the promise of becoming hidalgos, literally “sons of something”—basically, minor Spanish nobles.
 In 1731, sixteen Canarian families (a total of 56 people) took up residence in the new town, joining a mixed population of the clergy, soldiers, and mission Indians.
 Almost immediately, the Canarians became the city’s business and political elite, and also, according to Walsh, gave us chilli.

-Chilli con Carne was introduced to America by the “Chili Queens,” women who served food in San Antonio’s Military Plaza as early as the 1860s.
-Chilli stands were also common in Galveston and Houston; they were the taco trucks of the 1800s.
-Tamales with chilli was the most common order—beans were often added.
+Chilli con Carne was introduced to Americans by the “Chili Queens,” women who served food in San Antonio’s Military Plaza as early as the 1860s.
+Their chilli stands were also common in Galveston and Houston; they were the taco trucks of the 1800s.
+Tamales with chilli were the most common order, beans were often added.

 Chilli con Carne

 - 1 Red pointed pepper halved, de-seeded and chopped

 - 2 cloves Garlic finely chopped

 - 1 tsp Ground cumin

 - 500 g Lean Beef mince 10% fat or less